DanielFloeter/gallery-styles/readme.txt

 e.g.

-1. Upload the plugin files to the `/wp-content/plugins/description-list-block` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/gallery-styles` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress

 == Frequently Asked Questions ==

-= XX? =
+= How can I 'Link to' a Lightbox =

-xx
+Search for 'Lightbox' in the [Plugins directory](https://wordpress.org/plugins/search/lightbox/) and install a Lightbox Plugin you want.
+Than go to Gallery settings and choose the option Link To: Media File.

 == Screenshots ==